open-component-model/ocm-website/content/en/docs/controller-reference/ocm-controller/component-version.md

 ## Example

-The following is an example of a ComponentVersion.
+The following is an example of a ComponentVersion:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1